Sonnenstein killing centre: Timeline

 Following their "examination" the victims had to undress in another room under the supervision of nurses and orderlies.
 Groups of 20 to 30 people were taken down to the cellar under the pretext that they were going for a shower.
-There they were led into a gas chamber fitted out like a shower room with several shower heads in the ceiling.
+There they were led into a gas chamber fitted out like a bathroom with several shower heads in the ceiling.
 Then staff closed the steel door to the gas chamber.
-An institute doctor came down, opened the valve on a carbon monoxide cylinder and watched the death process that, depending on build and endurance, took about 20 to 30 minutes.
+An institute doctor came down, opened the valve on a carbon monoxide cylinder and watched the death process that, depending on the victim's build and endurance, took about 20 to 30 minutes.

-After about 20 more minutes, the gas was vented out and the corpses collected from the gas chamber by "stokers" and cremated in two coke ovens supplied by the firm of Kori from Berlin.
+After about 20 more minutes, the gas was vented out and the corpses were collected from the gas chamber by "stokers" and cremated in two coke ovens supplied by the Berlin-based Kori company.
 Before cremation, selected patients were dissected by the doctor and any gold teeth removed.
 The ashes of the victims were dumped on the institute rubbish dump or simply shovelled over the bank of the River Elbe behind the building at night.

 The Sonnenstein Registry Office (Standesamt Sonnenstein) sent families of the victims a death certificate with falsified causes of death and a standard "letter of condolence".
 Men and women of all ages and even children were killed at Sonnenstein, including those from the Katharinenhof in Saxony's Großhennersdorf and from the Chemnitz-Altendorf State Institute.
 The patients killed at Sonnenstein came from the whole of Saxony, Thuringia, Silesia, East Prussia (e.g. from the Provincial Mental Sanatorium Kortau) and parts of Bavaria.
-Until 24 August 1941, when Adolf Hitler, probably for internal political reasons, issued the "Euthanasia Stop" order, a total of 13,720 mentally ill and intellectually disabled people were gassed under Action T4 at Pirna-Sonnenstein.
+By the 24th of August, 1941 -- when Adolf Hitler gave in to the increasing pressure of the Roman Catholic Church and issued the "Euthanasia Stop" order -- a total of 13,720 mentally ill and intellectually disabled people had been gassed at Pirna-Sonnenstein under Action T4.

 Precursor to the "Final Solution"

 In addition, in summer 1941 more than one thousand inmates from concentration camps were executed at Pirna-Sonnenstein as part of Action 14f13.
 At the time the camps did not have their own gas chambers.
 The scale of prisoner transportation to Sonnenstein is still not fully known.
 Records show transportations from the concentration camps of Sachsenhausen, Buchenwald and Auschwitz.
 The mass gassing of almost 600 inmates from the Auschwitz concentration camp at the end of July 1941 marked the transition to a new dimension in war crime.

-In the first half of 1942 extermination camps for Polish and European Jews were established, especially in East Poland, under Operation Reinhard, that were able to draw on the experience gained under Action T4.
+In the first half of 1942, under Action Reinhard, extermination camps were established for Polish and European Jews and other "undesirables" in what was then the General Government (the central administrative region of occupied Poland, which contained the Bełżec, Sobibór, and Treblinka death camps) and the Warthegau (the annexed territory in west-central Poland that contained the Chełmno death camp).
+All these camps were subsequently able to draw on the extensive experience gained under Action T4.
 About a third of the employees at the Sonnenstein killing centre were deployed during 1942 and 1943 to the extermination camps of Bełżec, Sobibor and Treblinka.